phanikiranwtc/ethmarket/docs/Readme.md

 2. After this you can add more Admin and Store owners
 3. You can use the corresponding address to perform related actions
 4. By default every account is a shopping account.
+5. Login with Metamask and choose localhost:8545 as the network.
+Make sure that your ganache runs on this port.

 # Avoiding Common Attacks
 Steps taken to avoid common attacks are described in avoiding_common_attacks.md.